 Vice-President - Special Projects; NCSU Liaison

-April has been a NABA member since she was an NCSU student in 1998.
+April is the Compliance and Ethics Director at CliftonLarsonAllen LLP (CLA) and has been a NABA member since she was an NCSU student in 1998.
 She joined the Research Triangle Park (RTP) chapter in 2002.
 As the NCSU Liaison, she maintains a direct relationship with the NABA NCSU chapter, attending its meetings and providing professional advisory assistance.
 As the VP – Special Projects, April addresses varied needs of the RTP chapter.

 Renelle Brown has served as the Treasurer of the Raleigh Triangle Park NABA Chapter for the past three years.
 She is a Lecturer of Accounting and Finance at Fayetteville State University; and serves as the faculty advisor for the university’s NABA and Accounting Society organizations.
 Renelle also established, and currently manages, Fayetteville State University’s VITA (Volunteer Income Tax Assistance) program.